Unboxed-Software/solana-course/content/interest-bearing-token.md

 Before we start writing any tests, it would be helpful for us to have a function that takes in the `mint` and returns the current interest rate of that particular token.

-Lets utilize the `getInterestBearingMintConfigState` helper provided by the SPL library to do just that.
+Let's utilize the `getInterestBearingMintConfigState` helper provided by the SPL library to do just that.
 We'll then create a function that is used in our tests to log out the current interest rate of the mint.

 The return value of this function is an object with the following values: